gvermag22/python-automation-scripts/README.md

 # python-automation-scripts
 This repository is a collection of miscellaneous python automation scripts for social media automation:

+## Windows setup

+To install Chocolatey, Python, pip3, and Selenium on a Windows machine, follow these steps:

+Step 1: Install Chocolatey

+	1. Open PowerShell as an administrator.
+	•	Search for “PowerShell” in the Windows Start Menu, right-click on it, and select Run as administrator.
+	2. In the PowerShell window, run the following command to install Chocolatey:

+Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))

+	3. When the installation completes, verify Chocolatey is installed by running:

+choco --version

+This should display the installed version of Chocolatey.

+Step 2: Install Python

+	1. With Chocolatey installed, you can install Python by running the following command in PowerShell:

+choco install python --version=3.x.x -y

+(Replace 3.x.x with the specific version you wish to install, like 3.9.7.
+The -y flag accepts all prompts automatically.)

+	2. After installation, close and reopen PowerShell or Command Prompt to make sure Python is recognized.
+	3. Verify the installation by checking the Python version:

+python --version

+Step 3: Install pip (if not installed)

+	1. Python installations typically include pip by default.
+However, to ensure it’s installed, you can upgrade it using:

+python -m ensurepip --upgrade

+	2. To verify pip is installed, check its version:

+pip --version

+Step 4: Install Selenium with pip

+	1. With pip installed, install Selenium by running:

+pip install selenium

+	2. Verify Selenium installation by opening a Python interpreter and importing Selenium:

+python -c "import selenium; print(selenium.__version__)"

+Step 5: Download WebDriver (ChromeDriver or GeckoDriver)

+For Selenium to control browsers, you need a WebDriver.
+For example, if you are using Chrome, download ChromeDriver; if Firefox, download GeckoDriver.
+	1. For Chrome:
+	•	Go to the ChromeDriver page and download the version that matches your Chrome browser version.
+	•	Extract and place the chromedriver.exe file in a directory that is in your system’s PATH (or specify the path explicitly in your Selenium scripts).
+	2. For Firefox:
+	•	Go to the GeckoDriver page and download the latest version.
+	•	Similarly, extract and place geckodriver.exe in a PATH directory.

+Summary of Commands:

+Here’s the complete command set for PowerShell (open in Administrator mode):

+# Install Chocolatey
+Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))

+# Install Python
+choco install python --version=3.x.x -y

+# Upgrade pip
+python -m ensurepip --upgrade

+# Install Selenium
+pip install selenium

+Now, you’re all set to begin using Python and Selenium!

 ## MacOS setup
 ```
 brew install python #install python